Tenille Dashwood: Television

+Podcasts

 Personal life

 On 30 June 2014, Dashwood was arrested in Hartford, Connecticut.
 She arrived backstage, but did not appear on the episode of Raw that aired live that night.
 Police released her after she agreed to appear at Hartford Community Court, which she did the following day on 1 July.
 According to her lawyer, she forgot to pay for an iPad case when using a self-checkout machine for her purchase at a Walmart.
 The journalists Bryan Alvarez and Sean Ross Sapp talked with loss-prevention managers at Walmart who, after looking into the case, confirmed that Dashwood did pay for her purchase, except for the one improperly scanned item.
 The employees criticized the arrest, stating that the clerk should have just reminded her that one item was not properly checked in instead, especially considering the low price of the forgotten item.
 She was ordered by the court to perform one day of community service and an online course, after which the charge was dismissed.
 WWE initially released Dashwood, but reversed their decision within just a few hours, once the announcement of her release sparked a large online backlash from WWE fans.

 Dashwood revealed in August 2018 that she has fought the autoimmune disease psoriasis since she was fourteen years old.
 During her tour in Australia and New Zealand, in July 2018, a bad flare up happened, resulting in her wrestling in pain the following weeks.
 Dashwood explained that her greatest fear growing up with the condition was that she could not achieve her dream of becoming a professional wrestler.

 While she was initially reluctant to share the information about her disease, Dashwood explained in an interview she felt it was important so people know they are not alone with the disease and that there is no reason to be ashamed about it.

-Dashwood revealed on August 4, 2022, that she is dating Michael Rallis, who is best known by his ring name Madcap Moss.
+On 4 August 2022, Dashwood revealed that she is dating Michael Rallis, who is best known by his ring name Riddick Moss.
+On 3 June 2023, Dashwood and Rallis announced their engagement.
+The couple married on 8 March 2024.
+On 6 September 2024 Dashwood announced that she is expecting her first child with Rallis in 2025.
+On March 4, 2025, Dashwood gave birth to their first son.